microsoft/covid-vaccine-bot/policies.md

 - People currently displaced by wildfires (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
 * Are you a resident or staff of public or private low income and affordable senior housing?
 	* This includes people living in low-income senior housing, senior congregate and independent living (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
+* Do you live in a multigenerational household? (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))

 ## Oregon Regions